How to Set Profitable Consulting Rates in 2026: Benchmarks by Industry

 consulting rates

-Editor’s Note: This post was originally published in July 2022 and has since been updated for accuracy.
+Editor’s Note: This post was originally published in July 2022 and has since been updated for accuracy and current 2025 rate benchmarks.

 By Charlene Boutin